iridescent7/csgo_internal/README.md

 # csgo_internal
-This is a very old project of mine which dates back to 2-3 years ago (29-03-2019), aimed towards learning the process of game hacking in a very popular E-Sport game at that time titled Counter-Strike: Global Offensive.
+This is a very old project of mine which dates back to 2-3 years ago (29-03-2019), aimed towards learning the process of game hacking in a very popular E-Sport game at that time titled Counter-Strike: Global Offensive which is based on Source Engine game engine that relies on legacy DirectX 9 API.

 It is bundled with an aimbot, esp/wallhack, backtrack, glow/chams and all else that is obviously against the rules of the game.
 Coupled with a weak anti-cheat which can even be blocked from loading (through SteamService.exe), its not surprising that the game is plagued with cheaters, with the only defensive measure "Trust Factor" put in place to score how much can players be trusted to play legitimately (VACnet, player analyzed replays / Overwatch, and user reports affect this score).